From the Server set-up dialog you can configure all the settings of the Data Catalog server. It is divided into the following tabs:

 //<host>:<port>/<database>.
 You should take into account the following considerations:

-CONNECTprivilege on that database will be able to connect to the Data Catalog.
+CONNECTprivilege on the database will be able to connect to the Data Catalog.

-You must include it in case the server is configured with LDAP authentication for a specific database.
+If the server is configured with LDAP authentication for a specific database, use this database in the URL.

 Description.
 A description for the server.